Golega – Tomar

 A national monument, Igreja Matriz (16th century Parish church) in Atalaia

 The road took us now through a woodland onto forest tracks.
 It was amazing that we did not see anyone else – no pilgrims or any other people.
-We’ve read that some of the Camino waymarks might have been removed due to tree felling and that we should be vigilant.
-Although we’ve encountered some steep up hills, it was a beautiful track.
+We have read that some of the Camino waymarks might have been removed due to tree felling in this area and that we should be vigilant.
+Although we encountered some steep up hills, it was a beautiful track.

 Walking through a woodland on a steep up hill

-We’ve kept our eyes open for the Camino waymarks in the woodland
+We kept our eyes focused on the Camino waymarks in the woodland

 I was really happy that I did not take the train in Vila Nova da Barquinha, because I would then have missed this beautiful path.
 The pain tablets seemed to do their work and I loved this piece of landscape we were passing by.

-This was a very steep up hill, but well worth the view from the top
+This was a very steep hill, but well worth the view from the top

 A simple bench gets new meaning with a beautiful tiled background

-Public laundromats in Asseiceira – not sure whether these were still in use
+Public laundromats in Asseiceira – not sure whether these are still in use

-Outside Asseiceira we’ve seen a farm stall next to the road.
+Outside Asseiceira we saw a farm stall next to the road.
 We could smell the fresh fruit and Berto bought two oranges.
-It was as sweet as nectar – wish we’ve bought more!
+It was as sweet as nectar – wish we bought more!

 Fresh fruit on sale next to the road

-The Camino route has recently changed in order to avoid the busy N-110 and we’ve followed a narrow hiking trail alongside the railway.
-Unfortunately, we had no other choice as to walk the last 2.5km next to the narrow and busy N-110 (again) … I never enjoy this part of our walking!
+The Camino route has recently changed in order to avoid the busy N-110 and we followed a narrow hiking trail alongside the railway.
+Unfortunately, we had no other choice than to walk the last 2.5km next to the narrow and busy N-110 (again) … I never enjoy this part of our walking!

 Tomar is a beautiful medieval pilgrim town with a population of about 21,000.
-It was Easter weekend and the town were quite busy with tourists visiting.
+It was Easter weekend and the town were quite busy with visiting tourists.